NLnetLabs/krill-manual/source/install-and-run.rst

 the Krill application somewhere.
 Please follow the steps below and you will be ready to :ref:`doc_krill_get_started`.

-Getting started with Krill is quite easy either building from cargo using a debian package.
+Getting started with Krill is quite easy either building from cargo or using a debian package.
 In case you intend to serve your RPKI certificate and ROAs to the world yourself or you want to offer this as a service to others, you will also need to have a public Rsyncd and HTTPS web server available.